dexter-chung/dexter-chung.github.io/essays/ui_frameworks.md

 ## Bootstrap 5 usage

-In the right image, it is a website that was made using regular html and css, in the left image, it is a website that was made with Bootstrap 5.
-After the development of these two websites I found that it was much easier making the left website as classes like the navbar really helped.
+In the left image, it is a website that was made using regular html and css, in the right image, it is a website that was made with Bootstrap 5.
+After the development of these two websites I found that it was much easier making the right website as classes like the navbar and justify-content really helped.
 There is also the fact that the one with bootstrap 5 looks more evenly spaced and organized.